EVLV Investors Have Opportunity to Lead Evolv Technologies Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Evolv Technologies Holdings, Inc. f/k/a NewHold Investment Corp. ("Evolv" or the "Company") (NASDAQ: EVLV).
+LOS ANGELES, April 9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Evolv Technologies Holdings, Inc. f/k/a NewHold Investment Corp. ("Evolv" or the "Company") (NASDAQ: EVLV).

 Class Period: June 28, 2021 – March 13, 2024